 Signals to the Market

-If a company is forced to cut their dividend—or, in the case of a company that has been raising the dividend year after year, forced to keep the dividend at the same level—it signals to investors that the company is stagnating.
+If a company is forced to cut their dividend — or, in the case of a company that has been raising the dividend year after year, forced to keep the dividend at the same level — it signals to investors that the company is stagnating.
 As a result, the stock will be hit hard.
-Management knows this so they try to keep dividends steadily increasing.
-In other words, management commits the company to future payouts.
+Management knows this, so they try to keep dividends steadily increasing.
+In other words, management commits to making future payouts.
 If it cannot meet that pledge, the share price will decline.

 As economists Merton H. Miller and Franco Modigliani point out, when “a firm has adopted a policy of dividend stabilization with a long-established and generally appreciated ‘target payout ratio,’ investors are likely to (and have good reason to) interpret a change in the dividend rate as a change in management’s views of future profit prospects for the firm.”
 They were the first economists to suggest that dividend policy is an indication of executives’ beliefs on the prospects of their companies.